cookaa/newFinalWebsite/src/pages/products/index.md

 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-
-      The first time I tried Kaldi’s chocolate, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first time I tried Cook's Chocolate, I couldn’t even believe that I have been eating chocolate all my life.
   - author: Philipp Trommler
     quote: >-
-      Kaldi is the place to go if you want the best quality chocolate.
-I love their stance on empowering farmers and transparency.
+      Cook's Chocolate is the place to go if you want the best quality chocolate.
+I love their toppings and options!
 full_image: /img/widecakes.jpg
 pricing:
   heading: Monthly subscriptions